 Once you have found a topic you must first discuss it at your work/practical training place or with a representative of the commissioning company or organisation.
 If you find the topic during your practical training period it is also worth discussing it with the teacher supervising your practical training.
-Then you must fill in a Topic Analysis Form and send it to and contact the teacher acting as theses co-ordinator.
+Once the topic has been approved, you should fill in the Thesis follow-up form in Intranet to access the related forms.
 The next step involves a discussion of your chosen topic between you, the theses co-ordinator and/or your thesis supervisor (if known), and the commissioning party.
 Your topic must be approved by the co-ordinator and the commissioning party.
 The aim of the discussion is to clarify the objectives, aim and schedule of your thesis.

 A supervising teacher is appointed to supervise your thesis.
 If your thesis is part of a scheme or project the person/teacher in charge of the project is also the thesis supervisor.
 The theses co-ordinator appoints your thesis supervisor according to the thesis subject area, taking into account available supervision resources.

 Completing the thesis involves independent work and students are responsible for getting their own work done and keeping to schedule.
 Students must also request supervision themselves and supervision is mainly provided in the form of co-operation between the supervising teacher and commissioning party.
 It is necessary to prepare carefully for supervision sessions.
 Students should provide their supervisors with a written paper version of their work so far and a list of questions/issues that they wish to discuss during the supervision session well before the meeting.
 During the first supervision meeting you will discuss supervision procedure and the responsibilities and duties involved in thesis process.